loomio/loomio_help/content/user_manual/getting_started/activating/index.md

     parent: getting_started
 ---

+You can review key Getting Started lessons with our [Overview & How to video series](/en/overview-and-how-tos)

 ## Step-by-step guides
 _To help you step forward towards achieving your purpose with less time and effort:_